He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 And he did, several times in the next five years, wrangling invitations to be part of visiting delegations or offering to translate for others.
 The two sent letters, surreptitiously, in an era long before smartphones and texting.
 But letters sometimes went awry.
 Canh remembers taking a trip to North Korea in the late 1970s and sending Ri a letter, asking her to meet.
 It arrived a week too late.
 But they were still able to meet before he left.

 "I was glad to see you, but then we had to separate again," she says.
-"So, when Canh kept writing in his letters, 'Love knows no boundary' it made me upset.
+"So, when Canh kept writing in his letters, 'Love knows no boundary,' it made me upset.
 And the idea that the end of every meeting was just another separation made me a little afraid of seeing him again."

-Sometimes, when relations between the two countries soured, or when they thought the security services were onto them, the letters stopped.
+Sometimes, when relations between the two countries soured, or when they thought the security services were on to them, the letters stopped.
 So did the visits.
 Starting in the late 1980s, the couple had no direct communication for more than a decade.

 But there were other things on Ri's mind in those years.